 You can get a drink up on the terrace, from their handy hut, but if you can adjust to the dark stairway, a trip downstairs will treat you to all manner of options – from the beers that line the bar to the street food from Dough Boys pizzas and Patty Smith’s burgers.

 Belgrave Music Hall and Canteen, 1A Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

-One of the city’s lesser known sun spots, the Everyman is best known as a cinema, and yet, like many of the venues in Trinity, it also has a rooftop terrace with views across Leeds.
-Don’t expect to find Everyman’s signature sofas outside – you’ll find modern patio furniture and unique views outside on their terrace.
+One of the city’s lesser-known sunspots, the Everyman is best known as a cinema, but it has a secret sun terrace with views across the rooftops.
+Don’t expect to find Everyman’s signature sofas outside – it’s modern patio furniture all the way.